kocoygroup-id/AsaDB/README.md

 exposure behind a reverse proxy.
 Never expose the raw panel or its private Prolog backend directly to an untrusted network.

-The operational model takes inspiration from SiriDB's clear separation of service/database administration, access control, status surfaces, and explicit server/pool/replica concepts.
-AsaDB does **not** claim SiriDB-style distributed storage or active-active replication: its current server mode is one control-plane process around local Prolog-backed `.asa` files, with one writer per physical file and asynchronous snapshot-based replication where enabled.
+Current server mode is one control-plane process around local Prolog-backed `.asa` files, with one writer per physical file and asynchronous snapshot-based replication where enabled.
 See SiriDB's [database administration overview](https://docs.siridb.com/database/) and [server/pool/replica model](https://docs.siridb.com/overview/server_pool_replica/)